Why the Distinction Matters: Understanding Neurodivergence and Trauma

 Empowering Both Narratives: You Are Not Broken

-Whether you identify as neurodivergent, trauma-impacted, or both, you are not broken and you don’t need to prove anything to anyone in order to deserve care.
+Whether you identify as neurodivergent, trauma-impacted, or both, you are not broken.
+You don’t need to prove anything to anyone to deserve care.

-You might have learned to mask, to hustle, to adapt.
-You might have been praised for your “resilience” while quietly falling apart.
-And now you’re tired and wondering who you are beneath all of it.
+You might have learned to mask, hustle, or adapt.
+You may have been praised for your “resilience” while quietly falling apart.
+Now, you’re tired and wondering who you are beneath all of it.
 Therapy can help.
 Not because it has all the answers, but because the right kind of therapy asks better questions.

 Final Thoughts